 Elizabeth M. Vera

 This presentation describes the content of interviews conducted with Chicano children, adolescents, and their families who reside in an urban community and attend local schools.
 The goal of these interviews was to have the community identify aspirations it had for the children, barriers, which may impede progress toward these goals, and resources both available and needed, which would serve to enhance community life.
 The importance of the family, relationships, issues of personal safety, and the school as a central component of the community were among the topics discussed in the interviews.
 Areas of consensus and divergence among the various participants are highlighted and the implications for prevention planning are discussed.

 Roger Horowitz Hagley & Mark Miller

-This paper seeks to provide an overview of and background to the integration questions arising from the immigrant influx of the 1990's.
+This paper seeks to provide an overview and background of integration questions arising from the immigrant influx of the 1990's.
 It is based on interviews conducted over the summer of 1997, and newspaper reports, books, and documents pertaining to the poultry-processing industry and immigration to the U.S. respectively.
 The focus of the research neighborhoods in Georgetown and Delaware, which are the case studies used to expand our knowledge of immigrant integration and changes in Delmarva peninsula.
 The paper is comprised of five segments: first, an overview of the poultry-processing industry in the region and its growing use of immigrant workers; second, a discussion of the dynamics of the immigrant influx of the 1990's; third, a sketch of the immigrant population and its impact on the Georgetown; fourth, implications of this case study for federal immigration policy; and fifth, discussion of state and local immigrant integration measures.
 This paper concludes that better living conditions should be provided for Immigrant communities in the East Coast and that there needs to be an improvement in tolerance toward immigrant communities in these two areas.
 Lastly, there is a discussion on black and brown relations that need to take place in order to improve living conditions for both groups.